MGEP-Fluidos/FOWLTY/README.md

 For any question, problem, or query, the users are encouraged to write in the discussions on the GitHub page or an email to "ypena@mondragon.edu".
 However, note that providing support for this toolbox is not part of my work and the time I need to reply will depend on the amount of work I have.

 # INSTALLING THE TOOLBOX
-In order to use the FOLTY toolbox, the following steps should be carried out:
+In order to use the FOWLTY toolbox, the following steps should be carried out:

 1.- Download the latest version of the toolbox, and add the folder (and all the subfolders) to the Matlab path.